Friday, July 25, 2014

 Youngster selling corn

 Even youngsters frequently pitch in to help out with family finances.
-Awhile ago, when we were visiting friends at the Guadalupana settlement, I noticed a young teen pedaling his bicycle cart through the neighbourhood.
+A while ago, when we were visiting friends at the Guadalupana settlement, I noticed a young teen pedalling his bicycle cart through the neighbourhood.
 He was selling cooked corn on the cob.
-Presumably mom or an older sister did the preparation, and he was responsible for selling the product.
-It's a good lesson in economics and business for the young man, but at the same time I am sure he would rather be swimming in the ocean or hanging out with his buddies.
+Presumably, mom or an older sister did the preparation, and he was responsible for selling the product.
+It's a good lesson in economics and business for the young man, but at the same time, I am sure he would rather be swimming in the ocean or hanging out with his buddies.

 Mamey salesmen arriving on Isla via car ferry

-As the day progresses and the heat increases a number of vendors are out and about, selling everything from seasonal vegetables, to cheese, tortillas, bread, ice cream treats, clay pots, or woven mats and bags.
+As the day progresses and the heat increases, several vendors are out and about, selling everything from seasonal vegetables to cheese, tortillas, bread, ice cream treats, clay pots, and woven mats and bags.
 They trudge the streets with display cases confidentially balanced on their heads, or they trundle along the sidewalks with hand carts piled high with seasonal treats such as lychee nuts, or mamey fruit.

 Shaped like a small rough-skinned football, the orangey-red flesh of a mamey has an intriguing flavour, tasting like a combination of sweet potato, pumpkin and peach.
 Islanders enjoy mamey as a wintertime treat.